 Student Awards

-The options in the sidebar include opportunities that are not specific to CREES that any student may apply for.
+The options in the sidebar include opportunities that are not specific to CREES for which any student may apply.

-For any inquiries about CREES scholarships and aid please contact crees@ku.edu.
-For general scholarship and aid questions, please contact the Financial Adi & Scholarship department at financialaid@ku.edu
+For any inquiries about CREES scholarships and aid please contact us at crees@ku.edu.
+For general scholarship and aid questions, please contact the Financial Aid & Scholarship department at financialaid@ku.edu.
+For inquiries about FLAS please contact Dr. Esra Predolac at esrap@ku.edu

 Clowes Russian Language Award- $5,000 per year